-So, for people with RA physical activity is important in managing their condition and maintaining a healthy lifestyle.
+For people with RA physical activity is important in managing their condition and maintaining a healthy lifestyle.
 Engaging in physical activity (such as walking or swimming) and/or regular movement exercises that can improve your range of motion can enhance your ability to manage day-to-day life.
+Many of these exercises can be done without the need for exercise equipment or gym membership.
 There are some main factors to take into account before you exercise:

-- 1.?
-Everyone is different:?
-What may work for one person may not suit you.
+1. Everyone is different What may work for one person may not suit you.
 If in doubt, it is advisable to ask your GP or ask to be referred to a physical activity professional or a physiotherapist who will be able to guide you.
-Some gyms have instructors who have training on how to help people with RA and other long term conditions to create an effective exercise programme. - 2.?Low impact first:?Low impact activities are best to start with as they help you engage with physical activity without strain on your joints, ligaments and muscles.
+Some gyms have instructors who have training on how to help people with RA and other long term conditions to create an effective exercise programme/ workout routine.
+2. Low impact first Low impact activities are best to start with as they help you engage with physical activity without strain on your joints, ligaments and muscles.
 Swimming, walking and cycling come into this category.
-Tai Chi (a Chinese martial art, characterized by methodically slow circular/stretching movements and positions of body balance) is also a popular low impact exercise for people with RA.
-Starting with low impact activities for a few months can prepare your body to take up more intense exercise (such as brisk walking and cycling and resistance training) if you wish to do that. - 3.?Start low and build up:?With any activity, it is always advisable to start at a low intensity and gradually build up the amount you do.
+Tai Chi (a Chinese martial art, characterized by methodically slow circular/ stretching exercises and positions of body balance) is also a popular low impact exercise for people with RA.
+Starting with low impact activities for a few months can prepare your body to take up more high intensity exercise (such as brisk walking and cycling and resistance training) if you wish to do that.
+3. Start low and build up With any activity, it is always advisable to start at a low intensity and gradually build up the amount you do.
 After all, you wouldn't start training for a marathon by doing a 20-mile run!
-The same principle applies whether you are considering starting a walking programme or learning to play badminton. - 4.?Choose appropriate types of physical activity:?Activities such as walking, cycling and swimming are important to reduce your fatigue, improve your overall fitness and the way your heart works.
+The same principle applies whether you are considering starting a walking programme or learning to play badminton.
+4. Choose appropriate types of physical activity

+Activities such as walking, cycling and swimming are important to reduce your fatigue, improve your overall fitness and the way your heart works.
 Resistance training is also safe for RA and can improve your ability to do daily tasks and your overall functional abilities.
-Always remember that all these activities need to?start at low intensities?and progressively build up. - 5.?Preparation is key:?Make sure you warm up before starting your exercise session.
+Always remember that all these activities need to?start at low intensities?and progressively build up.
+5. Preparation is key Make sure you warm up before starting your exercise session.
 This should be a gentle aerobic warm-up, such as walking on the spot OR walking OR light cycling for 3-5 minutes.
-The NHS have some good general information on warm-up exercises?here.
-Well-fitting, shockabsorbing footwear, suitable for the activity, is also important.?
+The NHS have some good general information on warm-up exercises? here.
+Well-fitting, shock-absorbing footwear, suitable for the activity, is also important.?
+Types of activity Swimming is an excellent form of physical activity as it causes very little strain on joints while allowing you to exercise to your full potential.
+It involves most muscles and joints and is a good all-round workout.
+Some people may prefer the warmer water in a hydrotherapy pool, although availability of these pools varies across the UK.?